 The Perito Moreno Glacier is an imposing river of ice, 2.7km (1.7 mi) wide by 55m (180 ft) high, which descends from the continental ice field to the Canal de los Tempanos.

 Fly to the capital city of Argentina, Buenos Aires, the city of Tango!
-When you are done exploring, settle your weary feet and enjoy a drink in one of the many sidewalk cafes and restaurants.
+Enjoy a drink in one of the many sidewalk cafes and restaurants.
 You'll soon begin to understand the contemplative Argentine way of life.

 Get together for one last meal—and a final bottle of wine.
 This will be your last chance to try Argentina's succulent bife and parrilladas, so dig in and enjoy!